-If your question is not answered here, please do not hesitate to call our billing department at 888-551-9566.
+If your question is not answered here, please do not hesitate to call our billing department at 888-551-9566 or Contact Us.
 Our representatives are available to help you with questions or concerns about your bill from 8:00 AM – 5:00 PM CDT.
 When calling, please have your insurance information and a copy of your bill from Cockerell Dermatopathology on hand.

 Please note that by law, Cockerell Dermatopathology cannot answer patients’ questions about diagnostic results.
 Please consult with your doctor to explain your results.

 If you would like to pay your bill online please click on the Pay My Bill button.

 Cockerell Dermatopathology will file a claim with your insurance company as soon as we have all the necessary information.
 Claims are filed according to the type of insurance you have.

 Cockerell Dermatopathology accepts Medicare’s full dollar amount as payment for a test.
 In the event that Medicare pays less than the full dollar amount because the policy only pays a percentage of the total cost, the deductible or the co-insurance amount has not been met, or any other reason, you are responsible for paying the difference between the amount paid by Medicare and the full allowed amount.

 Cockerell Dermatopathology accepts Medicaid’s full dollar amount as payment for a test.